The Rundown

 CONS

-Even if your pup doesn’t specifically need a limited ingredient diet, it’s never a bad idea to feed them something that doesn’t contain a bunch of different things.
+Even if your pup doesn’t specifically need a limited ingredient diet, it’s never a bad idea to feed them something that doesn’t contain any ingredient that may cause some problems down the road.

 click to see more